phifogg/now_movie/blog2_spoke.md

-# Replace scripted web service with custom spoke
+# How to migrate from scripted integration to Integration Hub - Part 2

 This blog post is #2 in a series of posts where I show you how to migrate from a more traditionally implemented integration using scripted [web services](https://docs.servicenow.com/bundle/utah-api-reference/page/integrate/web-services/reference/r_AvailableWebServices.html) to a modern Flow and Integration Hub based one.
 In this post we will be replacing the scripted web service with a custom spoke but still use all the other scripts as before with only minor modifications to them.